lukasic/ansible-role-multi-php/README.md

 Role requires APT repository [deb.sury.org](https://deb.sury.org), provided by Ondrej Sury.

-Role is tested only on Debian Buster and Ubuntu Focal.
-Other distribution versions should work too - if they have packages in repository.
+Role is tested and used in production deployments of Debian 10/11/12/13, and LTS versions of Ubuntu 20.04/22.04/24.04.

+Other distributions based on Debian/Ubuntu should work too.

 Role Variables
 --------------